 This account is found in Eldrit from 1880, written by Markús Loftsson.

 When I was younger and until maybe a decade ago there were huge black sand plains on the south coast, but it looks totally different now after the State Soil Conservation Service and the Icelandic Road Administration joined hands and started planting lupine to prevent sandstorms in this area.
-You can see the beautiful violet lupine in my 2 photos above.

 Now we have stretches of violet lupine in places where there was only black lava sand.
 I love this change as I was always afraid while driving through the vast sand plains.
 The lupine then turns green and it looks so thick, like a beautiful thick blanket covering the black sand beneath.